DaWe1992/Applied_ML_Fundamentals/README.md

 If answers were provided you would probably not answer the questions on your own.

 ## Bugs and Errors 🐞
 Help me improve the lecture.
-Feel free to file an issue, if you spot any errors in the slides, exercises or code.
+Please feel free to file an issue in case you spot any errors in the slides, exercises or code.
 Thank you very much in advance! **Please do not open issues for questions concerning the content!** Either use the Moodle forum or send me an e-mail for that ([daniel.wehner@sap.com](mailto:daniel.wehner@sap.com)).

 <sub>© 2020 Daniel Wehner</sub>